CRM strategy: Build one in 8 steps for sales & loyalty

 Tip: The customer journey doesn't stop with the sales team, and your technology shouldn't either.
 That's why Asana's work management tool offers robust, cross-platform integrations with the best CRM software, like Salesforce, Zendesk, and Hubspot.
 When you combine Asana for work management with your favorite CRM tool, team members across all teams have a clear idea of what they need to do to close deals and keep customers satisfied beyond their purchase.

-7. Reduce costs with marketing automation
+7. Reduce costs with automation and AI

 With a CRM solution, you can save time and money by automating repetitive administrative tasks, such as feeding lead data, purchase history, and customer segments into your sales pipeline.